missmatsuko/matsuko.ca/src/data/blog/redesigning-an-ad-blocker-menu.md

 ---
 title: Redesigning an ad blocker menu for UX and a11y
-description: I take a look at a popular ad blocker extension's menu to see how it can be improved for usability and accessibility.
+description: I take a look at a popular ad blocker extension's menu to see how its usability and accessibility could be improved.
 date: 2020-02-18
 image:
   path: /twenty-twenty.jpg